 We set materiality for the financial statements as a whole at £69,000 (2023: £141,000), determined by reference to 10% of the Adjusted Loss Before Taxation of the Group.
 This was considered an appropriate level of materiality given the limited trading activity of the Group and the absence of any significant assets at the year end date.
-To arrive at the Adjusted Loss Before Taxation, the write back of creditor balances of £1,416,725 (2023: £6,117,481) which was credited to the Consolidated Statement of Comprehensive Income in the year has been removed; this was considered to be the most appropriate measure to use given the ongoing position of the Group.
-Performance materiality was set at £51,000 (2023: £88,000), being 62.5% of materiality.
+To arrive at the Adjusted Loss Before Taxation, the original write back of creditor balances of £1,416,725 (2023: £6,117,481) which was credited to the Consolidated Statement of Comprehensive Income in the year has been removed; this was considered to be the most appropriate measure to use given the ongoing position of the Group.
+Performance materiality was set at £51,000 (2023: £88,000), being 75% of materiality.
+Materiality was not updated following the correction of the error noted and the subsequent revised financial statements.

-We report to the Board of Directors any corrected or uncorrected misstatements arising exceeding £2,600 (2023: £4,000).
+We report to the Board of Directors any corrected or uncorrected misstatements arising exceeding £2,000 (2023: £4,000).